FourDivs/Querylizer/CONTRIBUTING.md

 - `python manage.py runserver` - You're good to Go!!

-- How to check changes done by you in Backend are going good for that connect backend to frontend follow this steps :

 ## How To Start Contributing
 After [Setting Up Project](#user-content-setting-up-the-project) it's time to Contribute 🥰